20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Aquarists have found that imitating the natural habitat of these fish, particularly the acidic, nutrient-poor waters of peat swamp forests, is essential for their well-being and breeding behavior.
 This may involve using specialized substrates, such as peat moss or leaf litter, to mimic the fish’s native environment.

-Therefore, the Indonesian Superdwarf fish are a perfect addition to a 3 to 5-gallon blackwater planted tank.
+Therefore, the Indonesian Superdwarf fish are a perfect addition to a 3 to 5-gallon blackwater planted tank for those looking to create a nano aquarium aquascape.

 However, bear in mind that these fish are extremely fragile.
 Maintaining such a low water acidity (3 pH) will be very difficult even if you’re not new to fishkeeping.